 Introduction to Cursors in PL/SQL

 PL/SQL is one of the most widely used programming languages when it comes to database programming.
-Some important concepts of PL/SQL need to learn and understand clearly by a PL/SQL programmer to use them properly.
+However, some essential concepts of PL/SQL need to learn and understand clearly by a PL/SQL programmer to use them properly.
 The cursor is one of them.
 In the PL/SQL program, SQL statements need to be executed at the end.
-The cursor is just like a pointer which is used to point the context area, created by the Oracle to execute the SQL statement.
+The cursor is just like a pointer which is used to point to the context area created by the Oracle to execute the SQL statement.
 A Cursor holds all the rows returned after the processing of SQL statements.
-The set of the row which is held by Cursor is referred to as Active Set.
+The set of the row which is held by the Cursor is referred to as Active Set.
 The cursor can also be named to use it further in the program by a programmer.
 In this topic, we are going to learn about Cursors in PL/SQL.

 Types of Cursors

 There are 2 types of Cursors used in PL/SQL programming:

 1. Implicit Cursors

 As the name indicates, Implicit cursors are those cursors that are automatically created by Oracle when any DML statements like INSERT, DELETE, UPDATE are executed.
 When the programmer does not create any cursor, Oracle by itself creates it to hold the rows affected by the DML statements.
 These cursors cannot be named by the programmer and hence cannot be referred and used at some other place in code.
 Though Oracle provides some attributes to perform some operations on it like

 %FOUND, %NOTFOUND, %ROWCOUNT, %ISOPEN.

 |%FOUND||Returns True if DML statements like INSERT,